 This paper describes the functions and powers of the Intelligence and Security Committee, which is responsible for scrutinising the UK's intelligence and security agencies.
-It outlines reforms to the Committee under the Justice and Security Act 2013, and summarises recent inquiries.Jump to full report >>
+It outlines reforms to the Committee under the Justice and Security Act 2013, and summarises recent inquiries.
+It also explains the recent controversy surrounding the Committee's inquiry on Russian activity against the UK and the Government's refusal to permit publication of the report prior to the 2019 election.Jump to full report >>

 The Intelligence and Security Committee (ISC) is a Committee of Parliament appointed by statute to scrutinise the UK’s three main intelligence and security agencies and other intelligence activities.

 These reforms made the ISC a Committee of Parliament; provided greater powers to receive information; and widened its remit, to include oversight of operational activity and the wider intelligence and security activities of Government.
 The reforms also removed a veto power previously held by the heads of the agencies, requiring that they must disclose any information requested by the ISC unless vetoed by the Secretary of State.